 A new provision has also been inserted into the YJ Act that provides a child-focused, discretion-based framework to guide police in their response to a child who has breached or is likely to breach a bail condition.
 The flexibility and discretion given to police is intended to reduce instances of children being unnecessarily arrested and brought before a court for trivial or unavoidable breaches of bail conditions.

-Amendments also make it clear that a child must not be required to wear an electronic tracking device as a condition of bail.
+Amendments also make it clear that a child must not be required to wear an electronic tracking device as a condition of bail

 Information sharing framework